 Take any money I have in my work retirement plans and simply roll it over into an IRA at Vanguard.
 Since the money in this account will hopefully be dwarfed by the money from my death that you’ve placed into a taxable account, you can put 100% of this money into the Vanguard Total Bond Market Index Fund (VBMFX).

 If you need help, call Vanguard.
 They are great.
-If you still need help, call a fee-only financial advisor who operates as a fiduciary for a flat-fee.
+If you still need help, call one of the fee-only financial planners that I trust.

 Speaking of Help

 Ask our lawyer friend at church to help you make a trust for the kids and plan for our estate.
-Your money will likely grow while you are taking it out at 3%, and so you want to make sure that the kids won’t get hammered by massive estate taxes.
+Your money will likely grow while you are taking it out at 3.5%.
+Put the money into a trust.

 Continue to Be Generous